mmguberina/RLmaster/README.md

 3. wrap generation of frames into some convenient torchvision loader method
 4. train the autoencoder on said generation method
-5. check results, including nice frame-by-frame comparisons of original and reconstructed frames
+5. check results, including nice frame-by-frame comparisons of original and reconstructed frames --> done. needs more architecture experimenting and tuning, maybe adding so normalization in training, but the main stuff is there.

 #### Task 1 - discussion